Library By-Laws

 4. Performs other duties as may from time to time be assigned by the Board.

 Section 9.
-Treasurer: Power and Duties
+Treasurer: Powers and Duties

 Hand in hand with the Director: